Sign In / Sign Out

 JD/MD Dual Degree Program with Mayo Medicine

 ASU JD, LLM, and MLS students concentrating in health law and policy are finding career placements across the United States in a diverse array of related positions.
 Opportunities include law firms, health care entities, health insurers, government agencies at all levels, policy think tanks, and academic institutions, among others.
 For more information, consult our Office of Career Services and check out the listing of prominent health law alums and their current positions on the Center’s website.

 Health law is a multifaceted area with a unique array of applications, contexts, and career paths.
 ASU Law's programs are collaborative and inclusive of several projects, faculty, and substantive areas beyond the classroom.

 Student opportunities include:

 In conjunction with Center for Law, Science & Innovation, several programs host events, workshops, and conferences each year focused on emerging issues in health law.
 Student opportunities for participation, research, work experience, and networking in different facets of health law and policy abound.
 Health Care Law at ASU Law is ranked No. 16 by US News and World Report.
 The Health Law Society (HLS) student organization is a growing and proactive group that facilitates collaboration and connection.
-Students may participate in the Healthcare Entrepreneurship Clinic, assisting health care startups with formation and regulatory issues, or explore externships with medical providers or public health agencies.
 Graduates from ASU Law are true standouts in the health law community locally and nationally.